 Sample Sentences: Break vs. Brake Practice

 Use these practice questions to test yourself or to create a break vs. brake worksheet if you're working with students.
 The answers are below, so don't peek ahead.
-Try on your own, then check to see how you did.
+Choose which word fits each sentence, then check to see how you did.

 Check Your Break vs. Brake Skills

 Now that you've tested your new knowledge with the practice items, take a look at the correctly completed sentences below to see how you did.

 - What time will we break for the day?